libin/presto/README.md

-**Introducing Presto - a Simple framework expressed by speed, tidiness and a rational set of utils.**
+**Introducing Presto - a Simple framework expressing speed, tidiness and a rational set of utils**

 Motto
 ---